li-chunyu/leetcode/note.md

 94 Binary Tree inorder traversal (non-recursive)
 669 Trim a Binary Search Tree (<10min, ez)
 572 Subtree of Another Tree(15min)
+105 Construct Binary Tree from Preorder and Inorder Traversal 703 Kth Largest Element in a Stream
+421 Maximum XOR of Two Numbers in an Array(没做出来)

 ## DP
 647 Palindromic Substrings